NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

  - `:dataset-id`: the id for the dataset on metapod
  - `:prototype`: what prototype (eg: global, s0, s1, ...) the customer/account is associated with (not required)
  - `:expires-at`: loose proxy for when the data may become overwritten.
 We suggest you ignore this as it doesn't mean data will necessarily be overwritten before or after this time.
+ - `:serving-layer-expiration-timestamp`: Unix timestamp (in seconds) at which the dataset will expire from the serving layer docstore.
  - `:target-date`: the day that the data was loaded
  - `:value`: a map representing the row of the dataset